Marcelele-0/TheCocktailEDA/README.md

   'Brunch' 'Hangover' 'Mild' 'Classic' 'Expensive' 'Savory' 'Strong' 'StrongFlavor' 'Vegetarian' 'Sour' 'Christmas' 'Beach' 'DinnerParty' 'Summer' 'Chilli' 'Dairy' 'Nutty' 'Cold' 'Fruity' 'Breakfast' 'NewEra']

+  ## Approach to Tagging and Ingredients
+  In our cocktail analysis project, we have adopted a structured and dynamic approach to tagging cocktails based on their ingredients.
+This system not only enhances the organization of our data but also facilitates deeper insights into the relationships between different cocktails and their components.
+The coctails will be clustered based on tags.

+  ### Tagging System
+  Our tagging framework utilizes a set of predefined tags that categorize cocktails based on their ingredient composition.
+Each tag has specific criteria that must be met, allowing for a flexible and dynamic assignment of tags.
+The key components of our tagging system include:
+    - **Tag Definitions**: Tags are defined in a configuration file using YAML format.
+Each tag has associated ingredients and a threshold that determines how many of those ingredients must be present in a cocktail for the tag to be assigned.
+This approach allows for easy modifications and additions to the tagging rules as our understanding of cocktails evolves.
+    -
+    - **Ingredient Categorization**: Ingredients are categorized into various groups, such as strong, new era, classic, and regional ingredients.
+This classification helps in understanding the characteristics of cocktails and their flavor profiles.
+    -
+    - **Dynamic Assignment**: The tagging mechanism dynamically assigns tags based on the ingredients present in each cocktail.
+This means that as we expand our ingredient database or modify our tagging criteria, the tagging process remains adaptable and robust.